What is Pupil Premium?

-Pupil Premium funding was introduced to schools back in 2011 - 12 with an aim to increase the attainment and aspiration of pupils from disadvantaged backgrounds.
+In 2011-12, Pupil Premium funding was introduced to schools with an aim to increase the attainment and aspiration of pupils from disadvantaged backgrounds.
 The funding was later extended to any children who had received free school meals in the past 6 years and Looked After Children.
 Additional funding is also allocated to children whose parents work in the forces.

 It is for schools to decide how the allocated Pupil Premium money is spent, since they are best placed to assess what additional provision should be made to ensure pupils reach their full potential both socially and academically.

-Last year we received £162,360 in Pupil Premium funding.
+Last year we received £134,640 in Pupil Premium funding.
 In order to improve the outcomes for our PP children we made decisions based on our knowledge that the biggest impact on pupil progress and attainment is high quality adult support and intervention.
-Following this, our next priorities were additional provision including in and out of school enrichment and targeted resourcing.
+All of our priorities are based around removing barriers to learning and so include in and out of school enrichment and targeted resourcing.
 The Pupil Premium funding was used to pay percentages of the following areas:

-Additional Teaching Support Year 6 additional teacher £23,468
+Additional Teaching Support Year 6 additional intervention teacher £11,075

-Specialist Professional Support Playground & Behaviour support £14,199
+Specialist Professional Support Playground and Behaviour support £7,172

 School trips subsidy £1,500